 - parchment paper

 Now you will need to enlarge the patterns to make them appropriately sized for your paper lanterns.
-If you are making a smaller BB-8 paper lantern then your patterns will not need to be as big.
+If you are making a smaller BB-8 paper lantern then your patterns can be smaller.

 Trace each pattern that you want to use onto parchment paper.
 This step will be repeated multiple times throughout the project.